3dcitydb/3dcitydb-docs/source/wfs/index.rst

 09-025r2) and hence is compliant with ISO 19142:2010.
 Previous versions of the WFS standard are not supported though.
 The implementation currently satisfies the *Simple WFS* conformance class.
-The development of the WFS is led by the company *virtualcitySYSTEMS GmbH*, Berlin, which offers an extended version of the WFS with additional functionalities that go beyond the *Simple WFS* class (e.g., thematic and spatial filter capabilities and transaction support).
+The development of the WFS is led by the company `virtualcitySYSTEMS GmbH <https://www.virtualcitysystems.de>`_ that offers an extended version of the WFS with additional functionalities that go beyond the *Simple WFS* class (e.g., thematic and spatial filter capabilities and transaction support).
 This additional functionality may be fed back to the open source project in